 - Get approval from the Internship Advisor and the Internship Director.

 - Receive a salary of at least minimum wage.
 (Exceptions made on occasion.)

 Please also note the following:

 - Business majors with a business minor may elect to complete an internship in their minor field of study.

-- These are only the minimum qualifications; companies can request for more stringent criteria.
+- The above are the minimum qualifications; companies can request more stringent criteria.